Winding House Museum, South Wales / Amgueddfa Tŷ Weindio, De Cymru

 When war broke out in 1939 very few realised the effect that the conflict would have on the people of Britain.
 They became caught up in their very own warzone, famously known as ‘The Home Front’

-Our ‘Life in Wartime’ workshop is a full day of hands on activities that aims to give your group a greater understanding of the Home Front.
+Our ‘Life in Wartime’ workshop aims to give your group a greater understanding of the Home Front in Wales.